-Remnant — Issue No. 3
+Remnant – Issue No.7

 We have been thinking more generally about infrastructure and resources, things you can't really know until you spend several seasons in a place.